 I’ve always loved Christmas.
 My birthday is Dec.
 26. For my entire life, Christmas has been a two-day festival of family and celebrations.
 I love Advent and the Christmas Eve service at church.
 Stockings and Christmas morning cinnamon rolls.
-My friends’ annual Thanxmas gathering and evenings on the couch with a fire and a Christmas movie (I’m not a re-watcher, but I love to watch Elf and Love Actually every year – they somehow never get old for me.)
+My friends’ annual Thanxmas gathering.
+Evenings on the couch with a fire and a Christmas movie.
+(I’m not a re-watcher, but I love to watch Elf and Love Actually every year – they somehow never get old.)

-Then, during what should have been the prime of my years of Christmas with my own kids, my holiday magic completely flat-lined.
+Then, during what should have been the prime of my Christmas years with my own kids, my holiday magic completely flat-lined.
 Even in the moment, it made me really sad.
 I’d lost my holiday joy in what felt like a giant pile of extra tasks.

-I’m back to loving the holiday season again, and the information below has me motivated to make this year’s holiday my most relaxed ever – a time to celebrate and appreciate my faith, family and friends.
+I’m back to loving the holiday season again.
+The information below has me motivated to make this year’s holiday my most relaxed ever – a time to celebrate and appreciate my faith, family and friends.

 So the five things to do now so we can enjoy the holidays more later…